BitcoinDesign/Guide/guide/payments/units-and-symbols.md

 # Units and symbols

 Bitcoin, bits, sats.
 The format and presentation of bitcoin values are probably amongst the most challenging for new users.
-Here we provide observations on current usage and recommendations.
-The surest way to achieve wide-scale adoption is to standardize what is already being used today.
+Here we provide observations and recommendations on current usage in the context of established, global standards.
+The surest way to achieve wide-scale adoption is to formalize what is already being used today.

 Despite the challenge of the fractional aspect and the abundance of digits used to present the value of bitcoin, the intent is to serve as a guide to format the values so they can easily be scanned, quick to read, and intuitive to remember.

 #### Current adoption

-The most common way bitcoin is expressed is as BTC (bitcoin) with 8 decimal places, or sat (Satoshi).
+The most common way bitcoin is expressed is as BTC (bitcoin) or sat (satoshi), with 1 bitcoin being 100 000 000 satoshi.
 While not as common, denominations of BTC such as mBTC ("millibitcoins"), μBTC ("bits") are also sometimes used, as well as millisatoshi (msat) in the Lightning network.
 The unicode symbol ₿, formalized in June 2017, can also be used to represent BTC or bitcoin, but few typefaces support at the time of this writing.
 The chart below illustrates how each unit relates to the bitcoin unit.

 | Unit         | Symbol       | Bitcoin value     |
 | ------------ | ------------ | ----------------- |